annakurtin/Lab5/README.md

 to variously display the data and linear fit on the bottom panel, and, the 95% ellipse of the correlation coefficient in the bottom.

+Red is negative, blue is positive, pie graph tells you the strength of the correlation

 Find out more here:

     ?corrgram()